r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 13. Rank Math SEO Comes with 15+ FREE modules.

 == Changelog ==

+= 1.0.89.1 [May 21, 2022] =
+* Fixed: [Content AI](https://rankmath.com/kb/how-to-use-content-ai/#num-6-5-media-count) was not detecting the images present in the content area
+* Fixed: Content AI was crashing the editor on some setups when the site was not connected to Rank Math account
+* Fixed: Some sites were showing PHP warning after the last update

 = 1.0.89 [May 20, 2022] =
 * Added: Support for shortcodes in the [FAQ](https://rankmath.com/kb/faq-schema-block/) & [HowTo](https://rankmath.com/blog/howto-schema/) block content